GillianBuijs/gillianbuijs.github.io/about.md

 * And so much more...!

 ### Tools I love:
-* Backend development with Java or Dart
+* Backend development with Java and/or Kotlin
 * Frontend development with Angular
-* Mobile development with Flutter or Kotlin
+* Mobile development with Flutter or Kotlin Multiplatform
 * Performance Testing with Gatling or JMeter

 ### Contact me